mayankpandit00/CyKit_FileDirectory-Enumeration/README.md

 # CyKit Series
 ## 14) Files &amp; Directories Enumeration
-A pthon program in cybersecurity kit series that finds potential subdomains within the target url.
+A pthon program in cybersecurity kit series that finds potential files and directories within the target url.

 ### Requirements :
 Python 3, cmd/terminal or any IDE (vscode or pycharm)